 Is there anything that women should do to financially prepare for marriage?

 Establish open communication in all relationships.
 It's difficult enough to accomplish financial success on your own without taking into account the values and expectations of a spouse or significant other.
 Ideally, you will be in harmony in all aspects of your relationship - including financial.
 However, the chances of finding a romantic partner with whom you are in complete agreement on money issues is highly unlikely if not impossible.

-According to a recent survey conducted by Harris Interactive on behalf of the American Institute of Certified Professional Accountants, American couples argue about financial issues more than any other issues including child rearing and division of household chores.
+After all, studies have shown that American couples argue about financial issues more than any other issues including child rearing and division of household chores.

 While some couples opt to live separate financial lives, most are intertwined - at least to some extent.
 Establishing a strong communication process with respect to finances will go a long way toward prevention of relationship discord as a result of financial disagreements.
 While money discussions are not romantic, money disagreements are even less so.

 What career advice should women follow to make sure they are maximizing the amount of money they earn?